 Humans have taken a cue from the bees and have started using propolis to achieve their own health-related goals.
 Uses of propolis are wide and varied, and include

-We have two types of propolis available here at Honey Pacifica: Solid Propolis and Propolis Tincture.
-Both kinds are composed of 55% resin and balsam, 30% beeswax, 10% ethereal and aromatic oils, and 5% pollen.
+We have two types of propolis available here at Honey Pacifica: Propolis Tincture and Propolis Extract.
+They are composed of 55% resin and balsam, 30% beeswax, 10% ethereal and aromatic oils, and 5% pollen.
 While we offer basic suggestions for uses and amounts, you can consult your physician or local health-food store to learn specific quantities for your body’s unique needs.
 As with many other types of natural treatments or medications, the more consistently you use propolis the greater its effect will be.